-The DARIAH Annual Event 2019 will be held on May 15-17 in Warsaw, Poland.
-Topic of this year’s event is Humanities Data.
+The DARIAH Annual Event 2019 was held on May 15-17, 2019 in Warsaw, Poland.
+Topic of this year’s event was Humanities Data.
 At the very heart of this topic linger questions around the type and amount of data that humanists collect: what kind of data do we have; where is it; and who owns it?
 Is our data indeed complex, and if so, what makes it complex?
 How do definitions and conceptualisations of the term ‘data’ resonate with or, perhaps more accurately, alienate us from our conceptions of our source landscape as art and humanities scholars?
 And, of course, how will the major European policy initiative to build an Open Science Cloud for research data impact upon our practices and opportunities?
 Getting an overview of the nature of Humanities Data might be one way of designing new infrastructures to process them.
 We can ask for the current existing archetypical big data collections and establish alliances with data science to scale up workflows.
 Above all, the key challenge is to keep a reflexive open discourse about the function of data for specific research questions, and the development of a culture to address the whole spectrum of ‘data needs’ of humanities scholars across all fields, all forms of collaboration and all societal relevant questions.
-These issues and questions will be at the heart of our discussions at the DARIAH Annual Event 2019.

-This year’s event introduces a new format.
-It combines forms of encounter developed in prior meetings, such as Working Groups meetings, workshops organised by Working Groups and projects, and a Marketplace to exchange ideas around new research projects and infrastructural solutions with an open conference setting.
-The call for participation is subdivided into two streams: (1) Meetings and (2) Papers/Posters.
+The 2019 Annual Event introduced a new format.
+It combined forms of encounter developed in prior meetings, such as Working Groups meetings, workshops organised by Working Groups and projects, and a Marketplace to exchange ideas around new research projects and infrastructural solutions with an open conference setting.
+The call for participation was subdivided into two streams: (1) Meetings and (2) Papers/Posters.

 Recap: DARIAH-EU Annual Event 2018